nextapps-de/mikado/README.md

 ## Basic Example (Part 2)

-Assume there is an array of data to render (or just one data):
+Assume there is an array of data items to render (or just one item as an object):
 ```js
 var data = [{
     user: "User A",